You’ve found a good vantage on the battlefield.

 If you buy Army surplus, it is likely that you will find camouflage that fits your location.
 BDU’s are always a good choice if you’re wearing Army surplus.

 Go to your team and see who is hardest to pick out.
 X-camo is good in most environments, but woodland camo will also work.
 You just need to tailor your BDU style to your environment.

-Though everyone knows that wearing eye protection is important, what you may not know is that most fields require you to wear goggles which have a full seal around the eyes.
-That way, you don’t risk a BB to the eye.
+Though everyone knows that wearing eye protection is important, what you may not know is that most fields require you to wear goggles that have a full seal around the eyes.
+That way, you don’t risk an airsoft BB or pellet to the eye.

 Goggles, paintball masks, and shooting masks are all appropriate eye coverings.

 Though a face mask isn’t necessary per se, a nice neoprene face mask will absorb sweat and camouflage your face.

 Some neoprene face masks, however, don’t have large enough breathing holes.
 You might need to take a hobby knife to them.